Josh-Powlison/showpony/readme.md

 ## Can I use this on my website right now!

-Absolutely, although it's still very much a WIP, so be careful and test thoroughly!
+Absolutely, although it's still really in the works, so be careful and test thoroughly!
 Email me if you run into any problems.

 ## Can I sell or make money off works made with Showpony?